MurkyYT/CSAuto/README.md

 ### Auto pause/resume spotify doesn't work

-  Make sure the spotify window is open and not hiden in the tray
+  Make sure the spotify window is open and not hidden in the tray

 ## Suggestions